|Rating:||8.3 / 10|

 Pack folded up into its own stuff sack

 Stuffed into into its own sack it never looks as pretty as the manufacturers image.
-It’s very tiny though and this image shows the stored sack compared to hand size
+It’s very tiny though and this image shows the stored sack compared to hand size (large male)

 The pack viewed from the front